Skip to content

 View

-When initializing the SDK RUM Configuration, you can enable enableNativeUserView to automatically collect Native Views.
-Since React Native Views provide extensive libraries for creating screen navigation, manual collection is supported by default.
+When initializing the SDK RUM Configuration, you can configure enableNativeUserView to enable automatic collection of Native Views, React Native Views due to React Native providing extensive libraries for creating screen navigation, so by default, manual collection is supported.
 You can manually start and stop views using the following methods.

 Custom View